-Aviva Investors actively promote the understanding of the nature of charges, costs and transparency, which is in line with Investment Management Association IMA recommended practice.
+Aviva Investors actively promotes the understanding of the nature of charges, costs and transparency, which is in line with Investment Management Association (IMA) recommended practice.

-In common with other types of investors in financial markets, funds incur costs as a necessary part of buying and selling underlying investments in order to achieve the investment objective.
+In common with other types of investors in financial markets, a fund incurs costs as a necessary part of buying and selling underlying investments in order to achieve its investment objective.
 These transaction costs affect a fund’s investors in different ways depending on whether they are joining, leaving or continuing with their investment in the fund.

-The table below explains what these charges may be and states the charges applicable to our funds or where details can be found.
+The fund charges table in the link below and the following wording explain what these charges may be and state the charges applicable to our funds or where details can be found.